MacroPower/macropower-analytics-panel/README.md

 #### Telegraf

 You can use Telegraf's `http_listener_v2` input to accept data from this plugin.
 An example configuration for this input can be found in the [example](https://github.com/MacroPower/macropower-analytics-panel/tree/master/example) directory.
 This example requires you to enable "flatten" in the plugin's settings.
 You can tweak this configuration to send data to any of Telegraf's many outputs.

+Get started or test this option with `docker-compose -f example/telegraf/docker-compose.yaml up`

 #### Logstash / Fluentd / etc